maxio-com/stoplight-platform-api-docs/portal/content/introduction/overview.md

 # Overview

-Welcome to the Maxio Advanced Billing Developer Portal.
-Maxio Advanced Billing is powered by the former Chargify technology stack.
-The Maxio Advanced Billing API and web development tools enable our customers to easily build automated sign-up, billing, and subscription workflows integrated with their applications.

-This documentation will help you get started.
-If you have any questions, please let us know.

 ### Testing Guide

 Maxio Advanced Billing has compiled a [testing guide](https://maxio-chargify.zendesk.com/hc/en-us/articles/23420740348429-Getting-Started-as-a-User) that covers a list of important factors to consider while in the testing phase.
 Here's a high-level overiew of what's covered in our testing guide: